How to request a credit line increase with Capital One

-A higher credit limit can allow you more budget flexibility and benefit your credit score by decreasing your credit utilization ratio.
+A higher credit limit could give you more flexibility in your budget and benefit your credit score by decreasing your credit utilization ratio.
 Each credit card issuer has its own requirements and processes for credit limit increases, so it’s a good idea to find out how those work for your issuer before asking for more credit.

 If you have a credit card with Capital One, requesting a higher credit line is simple.
-Sometimes, the issuer can even increase your credit limit automatically.
-Read on to find everything you need to know about increasing your credit limit with Capital One.
+Sometimes, the increase is even granted automatically.
+Read on to learn everything you need to know about increasing your credit limit with Capital One.

 Before you apply for a credit increase